November 26, 2023 | Duane Roberts

 We meet the third Saturday of every month.
 The meetings will start promptly at 9:00 am.
 However, food and fellowship begins at 8:30 am.
 We suggest you arrive a little early to enjoy food and time with fellow veterans.

-The meetings take place in the Auditorium which is near the reception and front offices located on the property of Calvary Chapel- Ft.
+The meetings take place in Meeting Room 1 which is near the reception and front offices located on the property of Calvary Chapel- Ft.
 Lauderdale.

 Several years ago I was going through the worst time in my life.
 I was working as a Deputy Sheriff and my marriage was falling apart.
 I was struggling financially to support a family of six on one income.
 I was eaten up with anger and rage.
 I was taking it out on the ones that I love.
 My world came crashing down around me and about ten years into the job I placed my service pistol against my head with all intention of ending my life.
 My wife at the time walked in and even encouraged me to do it.
 Everything was racing through my head and I felt utterly worthless.
 I later cried out to God and asked God to give me a greater purpose for my life.
 My life began to change…